Greece blocks EU statement on China human rights at UN

-BRUSSELS/ATHENS Greece has blocked a European Union statement at the United Nations criticising China's human rights record, a decision EU diplomats said undermined efforts to confront Beijing's crackdown on activists and dissidents.
+BRUSSELS/ATHENS (Reuters) - Greece has blocked a European Union statement at the United Nations criticising China's human rights record, a decision EU diplomats said undermined efforts to confront Beijing's crackdown on activists and dissidents.

 The EU, which seeks to promote free speech and end capital punishment around the world, was due to make its statement last week at the U.N.
 Human Rights Council in Geneva, but failed to win the necessary agreement from all 28 EU states.